NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             After your request is approved, you can login on to the
             platform: https://noaa.parallel.works/

-            .. rubric:: How is a new user added to a project on the Parallel
+- How is a new user added to a project on the
+               Parallel
                Works?[\ `edit </index.php?title=FAQ&action=edit&section=13>`__\ ]
                :name: how-is-a-new-user-added-to-a-project-on-the-parallel-worksedit